brajeshwar/brajeshwar.github.io/_posts/2006/2006-04-12-you-might-just-like-to-be-part-of-our-team.md

-# You might just like to be part of our Team!
+# You might just like to be part of our Team

 [![Oinam team acquired by Nanocast)](/static/2006/oinam-nanocast.jpg)](http://www.flickr.com/photos/brajeshwar/sets/72057594102788334/)